Student Accessibility Resources

 Designated supports are available for use by any student for whom the need has been indicated by an educator or by a team of educators with the parent/guardian and student.

-Accommodations are changes in procedures or materials that increase equitable access for students with documentation of the need for the accommodation on an individualized education program (IEP) or Section 504 plan.
+Accommodations are changes in procedures or materials that increase equitable access for students with documentation of the need for the accommodation on an IEP or Section 504 plan.

 Universal Tools for All CAASPP Assessments

 The online tools described in table 1 are available within all online tests for all students.
 These tools can be turned off in the TA Interface before students begin testing, but note that by turning off a universal tool, it becomes a designated support.

 |To access the Test Instructions and Help screen at any time, the student selects the [Help] question mark icon.|